 - Fresh Foam midsole and rubber outsoles provide plenty of support

 - Sizes may run too big

 7. Nike Air Zoom Pegasus 36

 As the 36th shoe of this line, there is no question that it has served runners well over the years.
-In this year’s shoe, the Air Zoom Pegasus 36, Nike enhanced the breathability and flexibility of its upper mesh and added a new tongue in addition.
+This year’s version enhances the breathability and flexibility of its upper mesh, and adds a new tongue.
 Pairs for men weigh in at 8.9 oz, while pairs for women weigh in at just around 8 oz.

 The enhanced mesh and new tongue provide runners with even more comfort compared to past models.
-In contrast to last year’s model that contained a thicker tongue, the 36’s come equipped with a slimmer, more sleek tongue that reduces the chance of irritability.
+In contrast to last year’s model that contained a thicker tongue, the 36’s come equipped with a slimmer, sleeker tongue that reduces the chance of irritation.

-Other than these few aspects that were added or enhanced upon, Nike has kept the general construction of the Air Zoom Pegasus 36 almost the same as the few previous models.
+Other than these few aspects that were added or enhanced, Nike has kept the general construction of the Air Zoom Pegasus 36 almost the same as the few previous models.

 - Newest model from one of the most trusted lines of running shoes ever

 - Extremely comfortable fit, able to go for long distances